cvarier/2D-Elliptic-Mesh-Generator/README.md

 © Chaitanya Varier 2017.
 This software is protected under the MIT License.

 ## Context and Acknowledgement
-This software was independently written for Prof. Jonathon Sumner at Dawson College as part of a research internship, who provided me with invaluable mentorship and advice throughout the course of my research.
+I wrote this software independently for Prof. Jonathon Sumner at Dawson College as part of a research internship, who provided me with invaluable mentorship and advice throughout the course of my research.

 ## References
 I gleaned all the necessary mathematical knowledge for completing this project from the following sources: